Mikxus/Subwoofer-Leds/README.md

 # Subwoofer-Leds
 Arduino microcontroller takes samples of subwoofer signal.
-Performs some calculations and then updates the leds
+Performs some calculations and then updates the leds.